filecoin-project/venus/CONTRIBUTING.md

 * Lint (`go run ./build/*.go lint`).
 * Must match a subset of the spec.
 * Documentation is up to date.
+* For major or risky changes: the code must be integrated.
+Integrated means verifying that it works for real in a devnet, not just that it passes tests.
+This higher bar ensures major changes actually work, and reduces surprises/nightmares during release.

 ### Roles